openid/death-and-the-digital-estate/cybersecawareness2025/planning_guide_outline.md

         - Backups
             - Home based (local disk, NAS)
             - Online service
+        - Home network
+          - Local configuration - networks, WiFi SSIDs and passwords
+          - Remote configuration via managed provider (e.g. UniFi)
-        - IoT - light switches, robot vacuums, home network, home video surveillance, automobiles, home solar controllers, doors
+        - IoT - light switches, robot vacuums, home video surveillance, automobiles, home solar controllers, doors
     - Building the plan
         - Create a list following the priority above for recovery as part of your digital estate
             - You might not get all the details right at first and that's ok!